 Most robotic arm applications today focus on the problem of controlling a single arm; dual arm applications are still on the fringe of commercially viable robotic solutions.
 However there is a growing need for dual arm Cartesian control which requires extra computation to ensure the robot arms do not collide with each other.
 Whole body Cartesian planning is the step beyond that, incorporating control of a torso, legs, or wheels such as found on most humanoid robots.

 This is a common request PickNik hears from our clients: the elusive quality of “human like’’ behavior.
 This is typically described as arm motions that keep the elbow pointed down, the default behavior of humans as it minimizes energy.
-Note how awkward the photo of the weight lifter is above; this is not normal Olympic lifting style.
+Above is an example of a human in an awkward position with elbows up.
+However, this position is halfway through an optimal motion movement for humans.
+It is the Olympic lift called a snatch.
 In Cartesian planning, the request for human-like motions can often be achieved by adding extra constraints to the Jacobian matrices in the form of weights that bias behavior.

 The MoveIt global community, in collaboration with PickNik Robotics, has been moving towards much better Cartesian planning functionality than MoveIt’s original focus of OMPL-style global planning.
 As of this writing there are at least 7 approaches to Cartesian planning available with MoveIt.
 These options can be overwhelming, as no one approach is best for every use case.
 Instead, the right tool must be selected for the right application.
 This section outlines some of the pros and cons of each planner, with a summary in the following table: